- Planning Ahead

 - Concentrating on One Thing at a Time

 Overall, essay writing in college requires many skills, including those listed above.
-You can improve upon your writing style by following the tips or by contacting our custom essay writing service.
+You can improve upon your writing style by following the tips or by hiring our custom essay writers online.